Beginners Guide to Convolutional Neural Network with Implementation in Python

 The most common types of Pooling are Max Pooling and Average Pooling.
 The below figure shows how Max Pooling works.
 Using the Feature map which we got from the above example to apply Pooling.
 Here we are using a Pooling layer of size 2*2 with a stride of 2.

-The maximum value from each highlighted area is taken and a new version of the input image is obtained which is of size 2*2 so after applying Pooling the dimension of the feature map has reduced.
+The process takes the maximum value from each highlighted area, resulting in a new version of the input image with a size of 2×2.
+After applying pooling, the dimension of the feature map reduces.

 Pooling layer